Selena Gomez And The Weeknd: Watch As Their Relationship Heats Up

 — jean (@Wildsixteen) January 13, 2017

-Two weeks later Selena Gomez and The Weeknd were spotted holding hands during their night out with celebrity friends in Hollywood.
+Two weeks later, Selena Gomez and The Weeknd were spotted holding hands during their night out with celebrity friends in Hollywood.
 Around that time, the “Starboy” singer’s ex, model Bella Hadid, reportedly warned The Weeknd that Gomez might be “using” him for fame, something Bieber has previously said about his own relationship with Gomez.

-Shortly after the sweet pics showing Selena Gomez and The Weeknd kissing emerged, Bieber was asked by a paparazzo if he listens to The Weeknd’s song, to which the “What Do You Mean” singer replied, “that sh*t is wack.”
+Shortly after the sweet pics showing Selena Gomez and The Weeknd kissing emerged, Bieber was asked by a paparazzo if he listens to The Weeknd’s song, to which the “What Do You Mean” singer replied, “[T]hat s**t is wack.”

-“H*ll no, I can’t listen to a Weeknd song.
-That sh*t is wack.”

 In late January, Selena Gomez and The Weeknd took their relationship to a whole new level and decided to vacation together.
-Gomez then, for the first time, posted an Instagram confirmation of her romance with the “Starboy” singer, but later deleted it.
+Gomez then, for the first time, posted an Instagram confirmation of her romance with the “Starboy” singer but later deleted it.

-On February 12, Selena Gomez and The Weeknd attended together Rihanna’s 2017 Grammy Awards after-party in West Hollywood.
+On February 12, Selena Gomez and The Weeknd attended together Rihanna’s 2017 Grammy Awards afterparty in West Hollywood.
 A day later, a source cited by E!
 News revealed that the “Same Old Love” singer and her new beau were “falling for each other.”

-Then in late February, Selena Gomez made a trip to Amsterdam, The Netherlands, to support The Weeknd on his tour.
-A few days later the couple were spotted together in Paris ahead of his performance at Paris Fashion Week, where the “Starboy” hitmaker walked into his ex Hadid.
+Then in late February, Selena Gomez made a trip to Amsterdam, the Netherlands, to support The Weeknd on his tour.
+A few days later, the couple were spotted together in Paris ahead of his performance at Paris Fashion Week, where the “Starboy” hitmaker walked into his ex Hadid.

-I just want someone to look at me the same way Selena Gomez looks at The Weeknd ???? pic.twitter.com/jyF4bVJPGt
+I just want someone to look at me the same way Selena Gomez looks at The Weeknd???? pic.twitter.com/jyF4bVJPGt

 — Y100 Miami (@Y100MIAMI) March 27, 2017